Class 3 Curriculum Newsletter Autumn Term 2019

 Our topic this term is â€˜Ancient Greeceâ€™.
 We will be studying the life and achievements of the Ancient Greek civilisation, and their influences on the western world.
 We will be studying: the ways of governing in the different city states, the Gods and Goddesses, soldiers and battle and the geographical positioning of Greece and its effect on their way of life and trade links.
 Art, D & T and music will be taught through our very creative topic.

-In English, we will be working on a range of genres; persuasion, discussion and as always developing our narrative skills further.
+In English, we will be working on a range of genres: exploring Greek myths (developing our narrative skills), writing recounts and studying poetry.

 Many thanks for your support.